 HERproject improves female textile workers’ conditions both in the factories and outside.
 The programs reaches many people at once, as the workers share their knowledge with their family, friends and neighbours.

 HERhealth provides health education and training for female textile workers to increase their awareness and access to health services.
 The participants choose which topic they need training on such as health, safety, hygiene, safe motherhood, food and nutrition, diseases.
-Since Lindex started working with HERhealth, we have reached about 13 000 women in Bangladesh, India and Pakistan with health education and training.
+Since Lindex started working with HERhealth, we have reached about 22 000 women in Bangladesh, Cambodia, China, India, Myanmar and Pakistan with health education and training.

 In 2014 we extended the HERhealth program at one of our Indian suppliers to also include men.
 We saw very positive results from this project as it developed the communication between women and men on sensitive issues.
 During 2016 we continued with another project in India that included both women and men.